Webist/InterServices/app/Service/readme.md

-### External Handler - Services
+### Service Managers

 Business lifeCycle operators.

-An external handler is, a service-manager from the perspective of an interActor, a service framework that handles a lifeCycle in own space.
+A service manager is a framework that handles a lifeCycle in own space.

 A lifeCycle basically includes business rules, workflow or a finite state machine and execution handlers.